jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 The *Referrers* article explained how an object can be made aware of its referrers.
 The concept of referrers applies direction to command objects as well.

-If a command and its references both support the __Referrers__ concept, then every command reference will register itself in the __Referrers__ list of the target command.
+If a command and its references both support the __Referrers__ concept, then every command reference might register itself in the __Referrers__ list of the target command.

 Refer to the article *Referrers* for an explanation on how the Referrers concept works.